rootEnginear/rootEnginear/README.md

 # 🦄&#xFE0F; Hello!

-I am a 3rd-year computer-engineering student who is very attentive to every detail.
-Any untidy elements by any pixels cannot bypass my sharp, neat, eagle eyes.
-Still, I am friendly and reasonably rational. 👨‍💻️
+A 4th-year computer-engineering student who is very attentive to every detail.
+Any untidy elements by any pixels cannot bypass his sharp, neat, eagle eyes.
+Still, he is very friendly and reasonable. 👨‍💻️

 ## 🔮&#xFE0F; Technological Skills

-I am proficient in HTML & CSS, JavaScript, Vue.js.
-I somewhat have experienced with SCSS, Firebase, SQL, UI/UX Designing, and Git.
-Also, I am familiar with TypeScript, React.js, and Node.js.
+I am proficient in HTML & CSS, JavaScript, React.js.
+I somewhat have experienced with SCSS, TypeScript, and Git.
+Also, I am familiar with other frontend frameworks, Firebase, and Node.js.

 ## 📊&#xFE0F; Stats
 <p>